PrajishKumar/Reinforcement-Learning-Unity-ML-Engine/collaborative_tennis/Report.md

 Our agents received a score of more than 0.5 (averaged over 100 episodes) at episode number 4173.
 However, we decided to run the training for longer in the hope that the agent might end up getting even more scores.
-We stopped when the score was around 1.
+We stopped when the average score was around 1.

 ```
 Episode 100	Average Score: 0.003000